MagnusThome/RejsaCAN-ESP32/README.md

 ## Examples

+- Read CAN data and send back CAN packets to control the car (set to sport mode as default, lock doors when driving away)
 - CAN to BLE or network/Wifi bridge
 - CAN interface for sniffing CAN bus with for example Savvycan
-- Read I2C/SPI/analog sensor data and write on CAN bus
+- Read I2C/SPI/analog sensor data and write to CAN bus for CAN bus based data loggers
-- Publish live telemetric data on internet from Racechrono over BLE
+- Publish live telemetric data on internet from Racechrono
+- Drive alarm beeper or LED to show status of CAN data
+- Drive high power peripherals using a driver board

 ## Ideas for peripherals